namitdeb739/tp/docs/UserGuide.md

 Details:

 * Searches the tenant with the specified phone number in the active tenant list.
-* The phone number should be exactly 8 digits long.
+* The phone number should be a valid Singaporean phone number exactly 8 digits long and starting with 6, 8 or 9.
 * If the phone number does not belong to any tenant, an error message is returned.

 Examples: